Donor Development Manager

 AsRA currently employs a small staff of hardworking conservation professionals with expertise in science, stream restoration, communications, grant-writing, non-profit management, and program building.
 Our strategic program growth, in response to our mission, goals, and the needs of our community, requires dedicated development, outreach, and fundraising support.

-Supervised by the executive director (ED), the associate will:
+Supervised by the executive director (ED), the position holder will:

 - Create and execute successful strategies for engaging, cultivating, and growing a sustaining base of members and annual individual donors.
 This involves:

-- working with AsRA’s ED, staff and board to identify and cultivate potential donors and maintain engaged relationships with existing members and donors;
+- working with AsRA’s ED, staff, and board to identify and cultivate potential donors and to build and maintain informed, engaged relationships with existing members and donors;

 - organizing fundraising events, outreach events, and special opportunities that attract and engage the public, members, and potential donors to learn about AsRA’s programs and conservation results;